saurabhvartak1982/aksupgradeguidance/README.md

 Whenever any AKS Cluster is upgraded, the AKS upgrade planner (**AKS_Cluster_Upgrade_Plan.xlsx** in our reference template example) should be updated with all the details.
 The AKS upgrades across all the environments should be properly tracked. <br /><br />

 ### 7. Automated/Manual Sanity/Perf Testing post an upgrade -  basis the environment
-Every AKS Cluster upgrade should be be followed by Sanity OR Performance tests for all the applications which are hosted on that upgraded AKS Cluster. <br /><br />
+Every AKS Cluster upgrade should be be followed by Sanity AND/OR Performance tests for all the applications which are hosted on that upgraded AKS Cluster. <br /><br />

 ## 8. LTS option (not yet available as of this writing)
 More information here - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#long-term-support-lts <br /><br />